dmwm/DAS/doc/sphinx/das_merge.rst

 DAS merge cache
 ===============
-DAS merge cache is used to keep merged (aggregated) meta-data information from multiple data-service outputs.
-For example if service A and service B returns documents
+The DAS merge cache is used to keep merged (aggregated) information from multiple data-service responses.
+For example, if service A and service B return documents

 .. doctest::

    {'service':'A', 'foo':1, 'boo':[1,2,3]}
    {'service':'B', 'foo':1, 'data': {'test':1}}

-the DAS will merge those documents based on common key, *foo* and resulting merged (aggregated) document will be in the following form:
+the DAS will merge those documents based on the common key, *foo* and resulting merged (aggregated) document will be of the following form:

 .. doctest::

    {'service':['A','B'], 'foo':1, 'boo':[1,2,3], 'data':{'test':1}}

-But of course DAS provide more then just merging the document content.
+But of course DAS provides much more then just merging the document content.
-Below you can find concrete example of merged CMS records.
+Below are more concrete example of merged CMS records.

 DAS merge records
 -----------------

-DAS merge record represents aggregated results made by DAS upon user input query.
+DAS merge records represent aggregated results made by DAS upon user input query.
 Each query contains

 - das, an expiration timestamp, based on shortest expire timestamps of